-161 United States v.
-Oregon, 769 F.2d 1410, 1413 (9th Cir.
-1985).
+211 United States v.
+Oregon, 769 F.2d at 1413.

-After twelve years of presiding over the case, in 1980 Belloni surprisingly recused himself from the case.
-Despite his lack of familiarity with Indian law when he was first assigned the case in 1968, he startled courtroom meet criteria of being the least restrictive methods of regulating fish for conservation purposes by again subordinating the protection of treaty fishing rights to other state priorities.
-Consequently, the court enjoined the states from enforcing the 1983 regulations and ordered the tribes and states to negotiate a new management plan.
-163 Washington and Idaho appealed, but the Ninth Circuit affirmed the district court's decision in 1985, concluding that the states' regulations failed to comply with the standards established in Puyallup, U.S. v.
-Oregon, and Sohappy, and therefore violated the tribes' treaty rights.
-164 observers by explaining that he could no longer be fair and impartial.
-Later, in an interview in 1989, he discussed his reasons for recusal: "I had spent all this time seeing Indians in lawsuit after lawsuit, winning these suits but still failing to get the fish to which they were entitled.
-This was because they didn't have much power with state agencies because the Indians don't have much voting power. . .
+212 After twelve years of presiding over the case, in 1980 Belloni surprisingly recused himself from the case.
+Despite his lack of familiarity with Indian law when he was first assigned the case in 1968, he startled courtroom observers by explaining that he could no longer be fair and impartial.
+Later, in an interview in 1989, he discussed his reasons for recusal:

+I had spent all this time seeing Indians in lawsuit after lawsuit, winning these suits but still failing to get the fish to which they were entitled.
+This was because they didn't have much power with state agencies because the Indians don't have much voting power ...
 I came to the point where it became frustrating to me ... to be continually finding points in favor of the Indians when they deserved it, and then later see the rulings went disobeyed [by the state].
 There were end runs around them.
-There were ingenious ways of figuring out interpretations contrary to the spirit of the decision."
+There were ingenious ways of figuring out interpretations contrary to the spirit of the decision.

 Berg, Interview with Belloni, supra note 4.